Thibaut69/CobolAPIRequester/README.md

 XAPIRB need some specific compile option like NODYN param to be compiled with static programs.
-Its JCL is provided in the first lines of the member SYS1.SAMPLIB(HWTHXCB1)
+Its JCL is provided in the first lines of the member SYS1.SAMPLIB(HWTHXCB1) I provide the COMPXAPI JCL, which use the PROC IGYWCL to compile XAPIRB.

 <h1>Call samples</h1>